 Dogs’ teeth start decaying, limbs weaken, bone density reduces, and the immune system weakens.
 Naturally, you will require to take your dog to the Vet, more than you used to take it in its adult age.

-Most Vets recommend bringing a senior dog once every six months.
+Most Vets recommend bringing a senior dog once every six months and suggest some regular exercise for dog.
 However, if the dog is weaker and has serious health concerns, the Vet might ask you to bring your aged dog more than just twice a year.
 Blood Tests, urine tests, Fecal tests, Blood pressure, Ultrasounds, radiographs are used to check the health condition of senior dogs.
 The Vet might keep your dog on necessary medications and give it required vaccinations based on your pooch’s health condition.

 To avoid this, you can choose the following methods;